lvillasen/Game-of-Life-PyCUDA/README.md

 #Usage

-python GameOfLifePyCUDA.py n n_iter
+python GameOfLifePyCUDA.py n n_iter m

+where:

-where n is the board size and n_iter the number of iterations
+n is the board size

+n_iter the initial number of iterations

+m equal to 1 to plot the board or 0 for no display output

 # Prerequisites